Skip to main content

 When institution-shared credentials are active, they take precedence over any personal Google credentials a user may have configured.
 If an admin connects a shared Gmail, all users will use that shared Gmail — even if they’ve also authorized their own personal account.

-ElevenLabs Agent ID — The Agent ID from your ElevenLabs Conversational AI agent (found in the agent settings on the ElevenLabs dashboard)
+• ElevenLabs Agent ID — the Agent ID from your ElevenLabs Conversational AI agent

-ElevenLabs API Key — The API key used to authenticate requests between ElevenLabs and your Digital Twin.
-This must match the key configured in your ElevenLabs agent’s Custom LLM settings.
+• ElevenLabs API Key — authenticates requests between ElevenLabs and your Digital Twin; must match the key in your ElevenLabs agent’s Custom LLM settings

 If no institution-level API key is set, the system falls back to the platform-wide ElevenLabs key (if configured).